jaredloomis/Haskell-OpenGL/README.md

 <h4>Loading of models, including textures.</h4>

 ![](http://i.imgur.com/URxxELT.png)
-<h2>Plan</h2>
-Simple but well-written 3D (which also allows for 2D) game &| game library written in Haskell using [OpenGL](http://hackage.haskell.org/package/OpenGL) and [GLFW-b](http://hackage.haskell.org/package/GLFW-b-1.4.3).
-Also using [GLUtil](https://github.com/acowley/GLUtil) and [JuicyPixels](http://hackage.haskell.org/package/JuicyPixels).

 <h2>Performance</h2>
 Benchmark was done with a procedurally generated terrain, 50x50 vertices, with collision detection per face and a surrounding AABB to check general collision.
 Test was performed by walking around the terrain.
-Benchmarked on 1/31/14 with `ghc 7.6.3`.
+Benchmarked on 1/31/14 with `ghc 7.6.3`. <b>This benchmark was done before a few significant changes.</b>

 Tested on `Arch Linux 64 bit` with
 - `16GB RAM`